Uncategorized

 Building Permit

 The primary building permit covers the overall construction project including structural work, exterior alterations, and general building modifications.
-This is the foundation permit that often must be obtained before other specialized permits.
+This is the foundation permit that must typically be obtained before other specialized permits.

 Electrical Permit